My Favorite Clean & Organic Everyday Lotion For Dry Skin

 - EWG score: 1

-- From the All good website: Hydrating Body Lotion.
-All Good Body Lotion repairs your dry skin for a youthful, non- greasy feel with rejuvenating organic botanical ingredients.
+- From the All good website: All Good Body Lotion repairs your dry skin for a youthful, non- greasy feel with rejuvenating organic botanical ingredients.
 We’ve taken care to produce the most soothing organic lotion possible with nature’s safest and most potent organic ingredients and medicinal plants.
-Don’t forget to drink water for overall hydration and feed that big beautiful organ all the best, all good stuff.
-Certified to NSF/ANSI 305 by Oregon Tilth.
-Free of all the worrisome chemicals.
-Full of all good botanicals and beneficial oils.
+Free of all the worrisome chemicals and full of all good botanicals and beneficial oils.
 GMO Free, Gluten Free, Vegan, Non-nano, Biodegradable.

 Weleda Skin Food Ultra-Rich Cream